kmwallio/ThiefMD/docs/_tips/blogging-with-writefreely.md

 ## Writing for WriteFreely

-ThiefMD supports adding a title, uploading images, and publishing the post in a "Draft" or "Published" state.
+ThiefMD supports adding a title.

 ### Adding a Title